-The members of our audit committee are Mr. Clancy and Drs.
-Cole and Maraganore.
+The members of our audit committee are Mr. Clancy, Dr. Ho and Dr. Maraganore.
 Mr. Clancy is the chair of the audit committee.
-Our board of directors has determined that Mr. Clancy qualifies as an audit committee financial expert within the meaning of SEC regulations and the NASDAQ Listing Rules.
-In making this determination, our board has considered the formal education and nature and scope of such director's previous experience, coupled with past and present service on various audit committees.
+Our board of directors has determined that Mr. Clancy and Ms. Ho qualify as audit committee financial experts within the meaning of SEC regulations and the NASDAQ Listing Rules.
+In making this determination, our board has considered the formal education and nature and scope of his or her previous experience, coupled with past and present service on various audit committees.
 Our audit committee assists our board of directors in its oversight of our accounting and financial reporting process and the audits of our financial statements.
-The audit committee met seven times during fiscal year 2015, including telephonic meetings.
+The audit committee met eight times during fiscal year 2016, including telephonic meetings.
 The audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - recommending to our board whether the audited financial statements should be included in our annual report; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - discussing our risk management policies; - establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt, retention and treatment of accounting related complaints and concerns; - meeting independently with our internal auditing staff, registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules, which is included on page 31 of this proxy statement.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - recommending to our board whether the audited financial statements should be included in our annual report; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - discussing our risk management policies; - establishing policies regarding hiring employees from the registered public accounting firm and procedures for the receipt, retention and treatment of accounting related complaints and concerns; - meeting independently with our internal auditing staff, registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules, which is included on page 30 of this Proxy Statement.